-- H-2.2.1 Monitor the Land Use Element and Zoning Code to ensure an adequate supply of suitably zoned land. - GOAL H-3: To provide adequate, affordable housing for residents of all income groups, including sufficient housing affordable to low and moderate-income groups.

-- H-3.1 Encourage the development of innovative plans, codes, standards, and procedures in order to take advantage of new private and public sector approaches to housing provision. - H-3.1.1 The Zoning Code allows manufactured homes on single-family lots in all residential zones.
-It is the intent of the Housing Element to promote the designation of a sufficient supply of land for traditional mobile/manufactured home parks-and to recognize that modular/manufactured housing on single family lots and in manufactured home parks is a viable form of housing construction. - H-3.1.2 Increase code enforcement efforts and build pubic private partnerships to encourage renovations of unfit structures for use as transitional or affordable housing. - H-3.2 Encourage provision of adequate building sites through appropriate land use planning and zoning codes, infrastructure supply, and overall regulatory climate. - H-3.3 Tumwater should assume its "fair share" of housing for low and moderate income groups, in cooperation with other jurisdictions in Thurston County. - H-3.3.1 Monitor land supply, census data, and housing policies to ensure Tumwater accommodates its fair share of housing for low and moderate income groups. - H-3.3.2 Work with Tumwater School District, Housing Authority, and other agencies and organizations to pursue grant funding and implement transitional housing strategies for families with children.
+HOUSING EL CHAPTER 5 LEMENT HOUSING GOALS, POLICIES, AND ACTIONS H-2.2.1 Monitor the Land Use Element and Zoning Code to ensure an adequate supply of suitably zoned land.
+GOAL H-3: income vide adequate, affordable housing for residents of all groups, including sufficient housing affordable to low derate-income groups.
+Policy Action H-3.1 Encourage the development of innovative plans, codes, standards, a procedures in order to take advantage of new private and public sec approaches to housing provision.
+H-3.1.1 The Zoning Code allows manufactured homes on single- family lots in all residential zones.
+It is the intent of the Housing Element to promote the designation of a sufficient supply of land for traditional mobile/manufactured home parks-and to recognize that modular/manufactured housing on single family lots and in manufactured home parks is a viable form of housing construction.
+H-3.1.2 Increase code enforcement efforts and build pubic private partnerships to encourage renovations of unfit structures for use as transitional or affordable housing.
+H-3.2 provision of adequate building sites through appropriate land ng and zoning codes, infrastructure supply, and overall climate.
+H-3.3 should assume its "fair share" of housing for low and moderate sups, in cooperation with other jurisdictions in Thurston H-3.3.1 Monitor land supply, census data, and housing policies to ensure Tumwater accommodates its fair share of housing for low and moderate income groups.
+H-3.3.2 Work with Tumwater School District, Housing Authority, and other agencies and organizations to pursue grant funding and implement transitional housing strategies for families with children.